I usually tell non-Jews that Hanukkah is like Christmas, but eight times better.

 I think we should be a little more sensitive about the stereotypes that already exist about us.
 I don't think having Jewish kids obsessing over getting gold coins is a great thing.

-Nom Wah is my favorite place for dim sum on Christmas Day.
+Nom Wah is my favourite place for dim sum on Christmas Day.
 In Montreal, we used to go to VIP.
 At the time, I thought it was the greatest Chinese food in the whole world; it was very sweet, heavy on the cornstarch, and Cantonese-Canadian.

 But then I had other Chinese food.